 High heat and humidity are unpleasant for healthy people.
 Yet these conditions are especially harmful to those with respiratory problems.
 They also are dangerous to those recuperating after surgery at a rehabilitation center or nursing home.

 High humidity promotes the spread of bacteria and viruses.
+Humidity levels that are too low also pose a risk, because the COVID virus thrives under these conditions.
 This is a concern at any location, but it’s even more troublesome at healthcare facilities where people often have compromised immune systems.
 When your immune system is down, it is harder to fight infections.
 According to the U.S. Centers for Disease Control and Prevention, one in 25 patients will acquire a hospital-associated infection.

 If your facility’s HVAC system isn’t controlling humidity well, that’s a serious health risk.